kyma-project/kyma/docs/kyma/docs/04-03-cluster-installation.md

 ### Access the cluster

-1. Check the virtual service name of your cluster which corresponds to the console address, such as `console.kyma.local`.
-To check your virtual service name, run:
+1. To get the address of the cluster's Console, check the name of the Console's virtual service.
+The name of this virtual service corresponds to the Console URL.
+To get the virtual service name, run:

 ```
 kubectl get virtualservice core-console -n kyma-system